The creative industries are highly competitive, so media-related work experience is crucial along with personal determination to succeed

 What do media studies graduates do?

-The top jobs held by media studies graduates employed in the UK six months after graduation are arts officer, producer and director, marketing associate professional and photographer, audio-visual and broadcasting equipment operator.
+Three of the top five jobs held by media studies graduates employed in the UK 15 months after graduation are artistic, literary and media occupations (11%), sales, marketing and related associate professionals (14%) and media professionals (8%).

 |Type of work||Percentage|

-For a detailed breakdown of what media studies graduates are doing six months after graduation, see What Do Graduates Do?
+For a detailed breakdown of what media studies graduates are doing after graduation, see What do graduates do?

 Graduate destinations data from the Higher Education Statistics Agency.